div-cz/div_android/README.md

 - **Suggesting Enhancements**: Have ideas on how to make the app better?
 Let us know!

 ## 📄 License
-This project is licensed under [Add Your License Here].
-Please see the LICENSE file for more details.
+This project is licensed under MIT.
+Please see the `LICENSE.md` file for more details.